Keenpoint/smart-circular/README.md

 # Understanding the paths

-The replacements made by the algorithm (not personalized) are strings like 'REFERENCE = JSON.[path]'.
+The replacements made by the algorithm (not personalized) are strings in the form 'REFERENCE = JSON.[path]'.

-The paths written in the result are easy to read: 'JSON' is your original variable 'value', which is an array.
+The paths written in the result are easy to read: 'JSON' is your original variable 'value'.

-So this path below points to 'your variable' → 'second position of the array' (arrays begin at 0) → 'key friends' → 'third friend' → 'his name'.
+So the path below points to 'your variable' (which is an array) → 'second position of the array' (arrays begin at 0) → 'key friends' → 'third friend' → 'his name'.

 ```javascript
   REFERENCE = JSON.1.\"friends\".2.\"name\"